How to buy the best smart speaker

 How can you make your existing speaker set-up smart?

-If you already have a great set-up of traditional speakers, you can simply turn them into a smart speaker with a small hockey puck-sized device called Google Chromecast Audio for around £30, which plugs into the 3.5mm headphone socket on your speakers.
-You can then access smart features through the Google Home app on your smartphone.
+If you already have a great set-up of traditional speakers, you don't need to completely replace them to get smart functionality - you can easily turn them into a smart speaker by connecting a small separate device called a streaming DAC.
+The best of these is a small hockey puck-sized device called Google Chromecast Audio, which used to be available for around £30, but has unfortunately now been discontinued - so you'll need to get it second hand.
+It plugs into the 3.5mm aux in or line in socket on your speakers.
+You can then access smart features through the Google Home app on your smartphone (available for iOS and Android).
 The only downside is that you can’t control it with your voice hands-free - you need to get out your smartphone to do it.
-The Google Chromecast Audio has now been discontinued, so you'll likely need to get one second hand.

 Many newer speakers now have Chromecast Audio built in, which is often just called Chromecast but is different to the version that makes your TV smart.
 It also gives you multi-room support to link multiple speakers together into a larger setup, even between Chromecast-enabled speakers from different manufacturers.